 Extra Lives: Why Video Games Matter

-I love video games: playing them, watching others play them, watching tv shows about them, and reading game reviews (and about games in general).
+I love video games: playing them, watching others play them, watching TV shows about them, and reading game reviews (and about games in general).
 I have wanted to read this book for a while, and finally the time came.
-Here is an excerpt of the Kobo store’s summary:

 This was an intriguing read.
 I have never stopped to think about whether or not video games are art, because as long as I enjoy the game, that’s all that matters to me.
 I don’t try to ascribe a higher purpose or meaning to it.